Dewalt-arch/pimpmykali/README.md

    - general cleanup of script, comments, etc

 # Revision 0.5f
-   - flamshot, gedit and seclists have been removed from fix_missing and
+   - flameshot, gedit and seclists have been removed from fix_missing and
    - now will only be a part of fix_all or as an individual Option for installation
    - only command line switches with -- are now valid all others have been removed
    - all revision history except for the most 3 recent have been removed from the script